 Some also come with a useful, if rarely used, extension arm for drawing larger circles.

 More important is a pen adapter, which is essential if you want to draw a circle using a pen or a mechanical pencil, which I often do.
 YOu should be aware though that a technical pen adapter is not the same thing as it can only be used with some technical pens.
 You want to look out for a universal pen adapter as this will take a variety of pencils and pens.

 Less expensive alternatives

 The Staedtler Compass Mars Comfort 552 02 Promo also has adjustable legs and a pen adaptor but it does not come with an extension arm and it has rapid adjustment buttons.
 I’ve not used it myself but it has excellent reviews.
 Even without the extension arm, it draws big enough circles for all my classes and beyond.
 It has a sharp point but it is not a shouldered point.

 The Staedtler Noris Club 550 02 School Compass also has adjustable legs and comes with an extension arm and a pen adaptor.
 It’s a smaller compass but still perfectly big enough for most people needs and all my classes.
 I’ve not used it myself but the reviews are again excellent.
 Again, it has a sharp point but no shoulder.
-It does not have rapid adjustment buttons.
-The is also a version that comes without an extension arm, Staedtler Noris Club 550 which still draws circles begin enough for my beginners and intermediate classes.
-However, the compass point is blunter so is more likely to slip.
+It does not have rapid adjustment buttons which means it will take longer to change the radius you are using.
+However, it may well last longer than ones with rapid adjustment buttons as eventually, these can wear out.
+Personally, I like being able to change the radius quickly and if I eventually need to buy another compass so be it.

 Best pencil for drawing mandalas